Version Management (7 min)

 This tutorial covers version management for projects.

-If you export a project from the sandbox environment to the production environment and after the export is completed, changes are made to the project in the sandbox environment.
+If you export a project from the sandbox environment to the production environment, changes are made to the project in the sandbox environment after the export is completed.
 You can export the updated project from the sandbox to the production environment using the Remove Existing function to remove the outdated version on the production environment and replace it with the new one.

 02 Enabling Versions